sokratisvas/ansible/README.md

     - helm
 ```

-# Build the playbook with:
+# Run the playbook with:
 ``` bash
 $ ansible-playbook packages.yml --ask-become-pass
 ```